aknackiron/testdroid-documentation/testdroid-cloud-integration/jira/index.md

 # Integration Steps

-The basic steps to set a personal or corporate JIRA environment up and running with Testdroid Cloud projects are as follows:
+The basic steps to set a personal or corporate JIRA environment up and running with Bitbar Testing projects are as follows:

 1) Login to [Bitbar Testing cloud](https://cloud.testdroid.com/).

 2) Click your avatar in right top corner and select 'My Account'.

-3) On 'My Account' page use the 'Connect to JIRA' button.
+3) On 'My Account' under 'My Integrations' use the JIRA button.
 Clicking this opens the following configuration:

 ![]({{site.github.url}}/assets/testdroid-cloud-integration/jira/jira-integration-connection.png)